Bola Tinubu: Foreign policy

+In December 2025, Tinubu authorized the Nigerian Armed Forces to carry out a military intervention in neighbouring Benin to support the country's government following a coup attempt against President Patrice Talon.

+In May 2026, Tinubu embarked on a three-day visit to France to meet with global investors in defense of his economic reforms.

+2027 Presidential re-election bid

+Independent National Electoral Commission (INEC) published its final list of presidential candidates for the 16 January 2027 general election.
+The list, signed by INEC Secretary Rose Oriaran-Anthony, confirmed Tinubu as the candidate of the All Progressives Congress (APC), with incumbent Vice President Kashim Shettima again as his running mate.
+The list featured a total of 18 political parties.

 Ideology and public image

 Tinubu has throughout his political career espoused a comprehensive political and economic platform.
 Tinubu's ideal of progressivism include the values of egalitarianism, social justice, liberty, and the recognition of fundamental rights.
 He views the state as a positive advocate for the public welfare and its intervention in Nigerian society as necessary to ensure equality, justice, and social harmony.
 This ideal is not so far removed from his activism of democracy during the military dictatorship in Nigeria.

 Economic views

 His presidency and economic policies, which are known as Tinubunomics, are expected to be a politico-ideological departure from Buharism, albeit most international economists are yet to ascertain the nature of this departure in economic terms; reforms in his first month in office have shown a departure from the previous administration.
 The World Bank and IMF have pointed out the need for the incoming government to establish macro-structural adjustments on the scale of the late 1980s reform to re-herald the Nigerian economy amidst a global slowdown.
 Tinubunomics has been outlined in a book he co-authored with Brian Browne, an American consul general in Lagos.